Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/README.md

 ## 5. Genome Wide Association Study
 #### a.
 #### b.
 Visualization
 Create an interactive Manhattan plot and hover over the points to view the genetic variants (SNPs and indels) that are associated with the host group.
-Find the scripts and data here: [GWAS — SNPs and indels](./GWAS/SNPs%20and%20indels/)
+Find the scripts and data here: [GWAS_Interactive_Manhattan_plot README.md](GWAS_Interactive_Manhattan_plot/README.md)

 ### Acknowledgements and funding